In The Beginning…

-We started originally as Marketing On Hold in 1993 specializing in on hold music and messaging.
+We started originally as Marketing On Hold (MOH) in 1993 specializing in on hold music and messaging.
 MOH was our trade name solely owned by Marc A. Gallo, Communications Consultant, Inc., a PA corporation.
 The parent company had another business, CCI, which was in the wireless industry selling pagers, cellular phones and two-way radios.

 But business did not go very well for MOH in the 90’s.
 Hence, our efforts were predominantly in the wireless industry and we grew rapidly.
 Nevertheless, we never abandoned the on hold industry.
-We just consider it an ancillary business.
+We just considered it an ancillary business.

 Surprise, Surprise, Surprise!

 Now, let’s flash forward to 2001.
 CCI, our wireless company, had been an award winning leader in the Delaware Valley as a Nextel dealer, now owned by Sprint.
 Due to a rash decision by Nextel’s legal department, they decided to immediately terminate our dealership because of so called improper marketing practices.
 Since Nextel generated nearly 85% of our revenue, we were forced to close our doors on October 26, 2001.

 Shortly thereafter, arbitration commenced.
 During the pending litigation, we decided to revisit Marketing On Hold.